Ancient Mesopotamia: Life in the Cradle of Civilization

 Overall, Ancient Mesopotamia: Life in the Cradle of Civilization is a must-watch show for anyone interested in history, culture, and the roots of human civilization.
 With its engaging presentation style, insightful analysis, and broad scope, this course offers a fascinating glimpse into a long-lost world, and a fresh perspective on the forces that have shaped our world.

-Ancient Mesopotamia: Life in the Cradle of Civilization is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on April 27, 2018.
+Ancient Mesopotamia: Life in the Cradle of Civilization is a series that ran for 1 seasons (24 episodes) between April 27, 2018 and on The Great Courses Signature Collection

 Filter by Source